kiante-fernandez/Neurocognitive-Mediation/README.md

   <summary>Definitions</summary>

   **Neurocognitive modeling**</br>
-    In Neurocognitive modeling we seek to understand how macro-level neurophysiology (as measured by scalp-recorded EEG) encodes human cognition which gives rise to human behavior (Nunez et al., 2022).
+    In Neurocognitive modeling, we seek to understand how macro-level neurophysiology (as measured by scalp-recorded EEG) encodes human cognition, which gives rise to human behavior (Nunez et al., 2022).
 It aims to establish links between:</br>
 1. brain dynamics as measured by or derived from EEG
 2. cognition and other psychological concepts expressed as formal models like evidence accumulation
 3. choice and response times

   **Mediation analysis**</br>
-  The aim of Mediation analysis is to determine whether the relation between the independent variable (our experimental manipulation of stimulus difference) and the dependent variable (cognitive model parameters) is due, wholly or in part, to the mediating variable (brain dynamics) </br>
+    Mediation analysis aims to determine whether the relation between the independent variable (our experimental manipulation of stimulus difference) and the dependent variable (cognitive model parameters) is due, wholly or in part, to the mediating variable (brain dynamics)  </br>
 </details>

 <details>